goaldiggers-kata/goaldiggers/architecture/ArchitectureOverview.md

 **Cell is a representation of a Subdomain and divides the area of the business between the Candidate and Non-Profit Community**.

-Each cell has a bounded context and solves the problem statement with the help of it’s coarse grained microservices which are of the cell.
+Each cell has a bounded context and solves the problem statement with the help of it’s coarse grained microservices which are part of the cell.
 Each cell is expected to solve a specific **subdomain problem. **

 - Each cell will be a collection of microservices and components which are grouped and identified as part of the process discovery and later designed, implemented and deployed.
 - Cell is an independently managed entity which can have its own observability, deployment, pipeline and version.
-This encapsulation ensures each subdomain to migrate, deploy without impacting users and subdomains.
+This encapsulation ensures each subdomain to migrate, deploy without impacting users and other subdomains.
-- The components, microservices with in the cell can communicate with each other using REST APIs.
+- The components, microservices within the cell can communicate with each other using REST APIs.
 All the intra cell communication will be either synchronous or asynchronous.

   - **Asynchronous:** All these communication for data update propagation across the cell is based on Domain Events and proposal is to use Streaming platform Kafka.
   - **Synchronous:** All these communication with be Restful services using an API gateway.